5 Tips to Effectively Monitor your SAP System

-The trick to metric monitoring is not just to identify you are checking the correct metrics, but also that you’re not getting information overload.
+The trick to metric monitoring is not just to identify you are checking the correct metrics, but also that you are not getting information overload.
 You’ll need to strike a balance between false positives and false negatives – most of the time this is metric specific.

 You’ll probably have to be quite strict in choosing the data you’re actually interested in.
-It should be information you can act on: There’s little point in monitoring things which you cannot influence – you will just waste time checking though lists of irrelevant alerts.
-For some types of alerts, a good tip is to only request to be alerted when the errors occur in a large frequency - user disconnections are a good example of this; you won’t want to know if a single user has, as they might just have dropped off wifi, but if half the company is suddenly disconnects, you’ll need to react.
+It should be information you can act on.
+There’s little point in monitoring things which you cannot influence – you will just waste time checking through lists of irrelevant alerts.
+For some types of alerts, a good tip is to only request to be alerted when the errors occur in a large frequency.
+User disconnections are a good example of this - you won’t want to know if a single user has, as they might just have dropped off wifi, but if half the company is suddenly disconnects, you’ll need to react.